cayb0rg/cop4520-assignments/assignment-2-minotaur/README.md

 ### Strategy 3

 The third strategy has mutual exclusion, freedom from deadlock, and freedom from starvation.
 Every guest will eventually make it into the room, and it's not possible for two or more guests to get into a deadlock since it is queue-based (FIFO).
 However, because guests can queue multiple times, some guests may spend more time in the room than others.
 Also, the queue requires additional data structures that consumes computational resources.

+I chose to implement Strategy 3 because it is well-formed.
+All guests get a chance to go into the room and no more than one guest is in the showroom at a time.
+To implement it in Rust, I used the `VecDeque` data structure.
+The guests join the queue and wait until it is their turn, which is when they are first in line.
+They then enter the room and spend some time looking at the vase.
+When they leave, they pop themselves from the queue which is how they "tell" the next guest they can enter the room.